OptiSchmopti/CsvProc9000/README.md

 ## 🛠️ Configuration

+⚠️ This part is completely out of date, sorry.
+I will update this soon(TM), I promise!

 CsvProc9000 is heavily dependent on it's configuration, because otherwise it wouldn't know how you'd like it to behave.
 Here's an example configuration with information what everything does: